drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 ]
 ```

+<?#/ highlight ?>

 Receipts are returned in block height order.

 ## Further reading

 You can find more information on the [Stratis platform website](https://stratisplatform.com/developers/), which includes resources and links to help you out.